ArmaniKorsich/Keypirinha-Units/README.md

 Converts the units without a multiplier.

 # Convertable Units:
-[Can only convert between things on the same line. e.g `gal to qrt`]
+[Can only convert between things of the same category. e.g `gal to qrt`]

 Liquids: